mne-tools/mne-python/doc/install_freesurfer.rst

 of the scalp, inner/outer skull, and cortical surfaces, which are used to

-1. model how changes in the electrical and magnetic field caused by neural activity propogate to the sensor locations (part of computing the "forward solution"), and
+1. model how changes in the electrical and magnetic field caused by neural activity propagate to the sensor locations (part of computing the "forward solution"), and

 2. constrain the estimates of where brain activity may have occurred (in the